 Taxes are correspondingly high and of course – for instance – there is no rebate for having your own health insurance or using private schools.

 What is most concerning is our continual slide to the political left.
-Even our ‘conservative’ government at present uses minimum wages, ETS and refuses to tackle the key causes of the over expensive housing, such as removing city zoning, green type resource planning bureaucracy, and lessening the power of local governments.
+Even our ‘conservative’ government at present uses minimum wages, ETS and refuses to tackle the key causes of the over expensive housing such as removing city zoning and green type resource planning bureaucracy etc.

 Agenda 21 is of course rife in our legislation, local government and education.
 (I take it you have read my blog on this.)